 If the Engineer determines that dewatering is not practical or placement by free fall method cannot be accomplished, place the concrete using a tremie or a concrete pump.

 524.12 Tremie.
 The Contractor may use a gravity tremie to place concrete placement instead of a concrete pump in either wet or dry holes.
 For uncased wet holes, maintain the drilled shaft excavation full of slurry or water to such a depth that water does not flow into the shaft excavation at any time.
-To place concrete, use tremies consisting of a tube of sufficient length, weight, and diameter to discharge concrete at the shaft base elevation.
+To place concrete, use rigid tremies consisting of a tube of sufficient length, weight, and diameter to discharge concrete at the shaft base elevation.
 If the tremie contains aluminum parts, do not allow these parts to contact the concrete.
 Use tremies with an inside diameter of at least 10 inches (250 mm).
 Ensure that the inside and outside surfaces of the tremie are clean and smooth to allow both flow of concrete and unimpeded withdrawal during concreting.
 Use tremies with a wall thickness adequate to prevent crimping or sharp bends that restrict concrete placement.

-For concrete placement, use water-tight tremies.
+Use water-tight tremies.
 Do not begin underwater placement until the tremie is placed to the shaft bottom elevation.
 Use valves, bottom plates, or plugs so concrete discharge can begin within one tremie diameter of the base.
 Either remove plugs from the excavation or use plugs of an Engineer approved material that does not cause a defect in the shaft if not removed.
 Construct the discharge end of the tremie to allow the free radial flow of concrete during placement operations.
 Immerse the tremie discharge end at least 10 feet (3 m) in concrete at all times after starting the flow of concrete.

 If the tremie line orifice is removed from the fluid concrete column during the concrete pour, and discharges concrete above the rising concrete level, consider the drilled shaft defective.